bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * Switch mode to anchor identification
 * Move the Crazyflie close to one anchor
 * Verify that the correct anchor is highlighted.
-* Do this for all six anchors and correct any wrongly configured anchor address.
+* Do this for all anchors and correct any wrongly configured anchor address.

 {% img Verify anchors position; wide; /images/tutorials/getting_started_with_lps/verify_anchors_position.PNG %}
 {% endsi_step %}